Tips for better sleep

 So how do we U-turn towards the loving embrace of sleep?
 Improving sleep hygiene needs to be approached in a practical and reliable way which incorporates each person’s unique life experience.
 The sweet spot for most adults is around 7-9 hours per night.
 Try these 6 tips.

-1. Turning away from tech during the evening to improve our sleep hygiene.
 We are becoming increasingly aware of how screen (blue light) and even LED and fluorescent light diminish the release of melatonin and decrease feelings of sleepiness.
 Blue light can also limit both phases of sleep (deep and REM) impacting on our cognitive functioning.
 If you rely on blue light emitting devices (study on reading online) try to switch off at least an hour before bed and be creative with relaxing activities that don’t involve tech.

-2. Treat caffeine with care.
 Caffeine latches onto the adenosine receptors in the brain, meaning it inhibits uptake and halts sleep signals when we roll into evening.
 Try to drink your caffeine early in the day and allow around 10 hours between your latte and your bedtime.
 If you are experiencing a mid-afternoon lag, consider adding a protein rich snack to aid blood sugar levels

-3. Alcohol - most of us have felt the warm embrace of a glass of wine in the evening as a way to wind down and decompress from demanding and stressful days.
+Most of us have felt the warm embrace of a glass of wine in the evening as a way to wind down and decompress from demanding and stressful days.
 As alcohol is a sedative, we can mistake it for a sleep agent.
 After the initial deep state, we tend to engage fragments of sleep, waking frequently during the night and interrupting sleep cycles.
 Alcohol particularly appears to block REM sleep which can lead to an increase hyper emotional states and mental confusion.
 Try to limit alcohol intake to early evening and minimise to recommended allowance.

-4. Chronic stress obviously impacts on sleep quality and quantity and finding tools to assist in nervous system regulation are paramount to healthy sleep cycles.
+Chronic stress obviously impacts on sleep quality and quantity and finding tools to assist in nervous system regulation are paramount to healthy sleep cycles.
 Consider the benefits of restorative practices such as Mindfulness, Yoga Nidra, restorative yoga and Breath Work to engage the Parasympathetic Branch of the Autonomic Nervous System.
 This can particularly impact the deep sleep cycle of sleep where getting to sleep can be problematic.

-5. Feeling emotionally overwhelmed?
+Feeling emotionally overwhelmed?
 Consider the benefits of a journal where you can emotionally unpack your day.
 Emotional overwhelm particularly impacts on the second stage of sleep (REM main phase) where we do much of our emotional regulation work.

-6. Lastly, it takes time to initiate new habits and can be a process of trial and error.
+Lastly, it takes time to initiate new habits and can be a process of trial and error.
 A measure of self-compassion is the antidote to frustration.
 Creating a night time ritual filled with self-care as we learn to dim the neural lights and settle in towards a restorative nights’ sleep is a journey we hope you will slowly return to.

 The Rest and Restore team look forward to supporting your sleep journey through our nourishing, restorative approach to rest and regulation during our 2 and 4 night retreats.
 Sweet dreams.